Nick Madrigal Player Props: Cubs vs. Brewers

-Nick Madrigal -- hitting .382 in his past 10 games -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Julio Teheran on the hill, on July 3 at 2:10 PM ET.
+On Tuesday, Nick Madrigal (hitting .382 in his past 10 games) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Guardians.
+In his last game he had a one-hit showing (1-for-2) against the Brewers.

 Nick Madrigal Game Info & Props vs. the Brewers